yuqiii-wang/KnowledgeNotes/math/slam/control/imu/imu_preintegration.md

 and these errors are collectively optimized by graph optimization by updating $\bold{R}_i, \bold{v}_i, \bold{p}_i$.

 To make the graph optimization better converge, need to compute the Jacobians of the residual $[\bold{r}_{\Delta \bold{R}_{ij}}  \quad \bold{r}_{\Delta \bold{v}_{ij}} \quad \bold{r}_{\Delta \bold{p}_{ij}}]^\top$.
 The Jacobian can be computed by Lie algebra perturbation model.

+If used dynamic bias model, the biases should be computed as an optimization item in the above least squares problem.
+Its Jacobians should be computed for convergence.